sportdeath/range_mi/README.md

     cmake -DBUILD_TESTS=ON ..
     make

-The provided tests compare the accuracy of the provided algorithms to numerical integration as well as providing a timing benchmark.
-Run them as follows:
+The tests can then be run as follows:

+    ./test/api_demo
     ./test/profile_mi
     ./test/numerical_mi
     ./test/numerical_mi_distorted